FAQs: Michigan’s No Fault Auto Insurance Changes

 The new law focuses on changes to the Personal Injury Protection (PIP) portion of your auto insurance premium.

 The new law will allow Michigan drivers a choice.
-Choose a specific level of PIP medical coverage when your policy renews after July 1, 2020.
+When your policy renews after July 1, 2020, you can choose a specific level of PIP medical coverage.
 Ask your agent for details.

 When Did This Law Get Passed?

-The law was the result of Michigan lawmakers writing a bipartisan, no-fault insurance bill that Michigan's Governor Gretchen Witmer signed on May 30, 2019.
+The law resulted from Michigan lawmakers writing a bipartisan, no-fault insurance bill that Michigan's Governor Gretchen Witmer signed on May 30, 2019.

 When Does the New Law Take Effect?